DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 Done on Sun, setup Trigger to schedule daily run at 5am UTC.
 Missed it by 2 hours 3pm SGT / 7am UTC, so have to check back in next day.

-Triggers need to have the containers up.
+Triggers need to have the containers up to run.

 ### 2.2.9 - 👣 Next Steps